 As medical director of EFC, he enjoys teaching, training, and supervising other clinicians.
 He is a contributing writer for Thrive Global and a physician contributor author for Healthgrades.
 He is regularly asked and invited to give educational talks about adult ADHD to the community and other doctors, clinicians, and medical practices, including the healthcare teams that provide care to the big tech companies in Silicon Valley.

 Dr. Choy is a recognized thought leader in his field.
 He was selected to attend the Lake Nona Impact Forum, where leaders and visionaries from business, academia, government and industry sectors convene to drive innovative health and wellness solutions nationally and globally.
 He is a delegate of TEDMED, whose purpose is to influence progress in health, medicine, and technology.
 He is a member of the Mental Wellness Initiative of the Global Wellness Institute, whose mission is to empower wellness worldwide by educating the public and private sectors about preventative health and wellness.
-He shares his expertise in Neuroplasticity & Mental Wellness in a published White Paper, where his aim is to educate others in gaining a better understanding of brain plasticity throughout the lifespan.
+He shares his expertise in Neuroplasticity & Mental Wellness in a published peer-reviewed article and White Paper, where his aim is to educate others in gaining a better understanding of brain plasticity throughout the lifespan.